naoshibaikyu/superbuddn/epilogues/incorrect7.md

 Eris: (exasperated) WHY?!?

-Eris: (points at Gambi) YOU TRIED TO HYJACK A CAR!
+Eris: (points at Fred) YOU TRIED TO HYJACK A CAR!

 Eris: (points at Nadine) YOU NEARLY JUMPED 20 FEET OFF A CARPARK!